ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 <img src="/img/non-blocking.png" alt="Blocking vs Non-blocking" width="100%">

 ## V8 Runtime Engine
-Node uses google chrome's V8 runtime engine to run javascript code, we've shown this video in one of our previous blogposts before, but since it might be useful to know how it works under the hood I'll add it here once again.
+Node uses google chrome's V8 runtime engine to run JavaScript code, we've shown this video in one of our previous blogposts before, but since it might be useful to know how it works under the hood I'll add it here once again.
 When it comes to node development there are some differences, since we don't get events from the DOM.
 In node we can get them from the NodeJs event emitter but the way it works stays the same.
 It has some useful tips like avoiding to block the call stack.